Skip to Main Content

 Form W-2 is an IRS tax form that serves as a wage and tax statement for employees.
 Each year, your employer sends you a W-2 form outlining what you earned and any taxes deducted from your paycheck.

 When discussing employment relationships, working as a W-2 employee means you’re a full employee of the company that is paying you.
-Your relationship is governed by employee/employer law, and you’re entitled to various employment protections, paid time off and the like.
+Your relationship is governed by employee/employer law, and you’re entitled to various employment protections, paid time off and employee benefits.

 At the same time, you need to listen to your employer if they require that you perform your work in a specific way, at a specific time or location.